yorkshire-pudding/date_repeat_entity/README.txt

 referenced entities, associated with the current date entity, may be affected.

 Note: The module includes code that specifically targets 'node' entities.
-However, many of the functions have written generically so that they will work with other entity types.
+However, many of the functions have been written generically so that they will work with other entity types.

 -- REQUIREMENTS --